nextstrain/.github/CONTRIBUTING.md

 ### Quick start

-1. Find an open issue that matches your skills and interests [on a Nextstrain project board](https://github.com/orgs/nextstrain/projects) or [among all issues for Nextstrain components listed above](https://github.com/search?q=org%3Anextstrain&state=open&type=Issues).
+1. Find an open issue that matches your skills and interests [among all issues for Nextstrain components listed above](https://github.com/search?q=org%3Anextstrain&state=open&type=Issues).

 2. **Comment on the issue**, to let us know you’d like us to assign that issue to you.
 Include a brief description of how you plan to address the issue and, optionally, any prototypes or mockups of your planned implementation.
 We will respond to your comment to let you know you’ve been assigned or to clarify aspects of your proposed solution.